Skiing is the ultimate freedom. Think of where you want to ski and choose the right equipment to match.

 Powder rocker profiles feature a slight camber underfoot with a big rocker in the tips and tails.
 This ensures a little grip underfoot for piste or variable snow performance with massive floatation and surface area from the tips.
 With a powder rocker, you won’t sink regardless of how deep the snow gets!

-Narrower skis are better for riding the snowpark and on-piste.
-The narrower dimensions mean that the skis are quicker edge-to-edge and turn.
+Skis with waist widths up 95 mm are great for snowparks and hard slopes.
+The narrower dimensions mean that the skis are quick from edge-to-edge and turn easy.

-Skis between 90 mm 110 mm are great for all-mountain riding.
+Skis with a waist width between 90 mm 110 mm are great for all-mountain riding.
 This width means that the ski can turn quickly but still has a little more meat under your feet so you can float better in soft snow.

 A wider platform means that you will float better in softer snow.
-Combined with a nose or powder rocker you can freeride powder snow until your smile is wider than the skis.
+Combined with a nose or powder rocker you can ride powder snow until your smile is wider than the skis.